SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

                       });
                   }
           ```
+          > aside positive This defines a handler which processes the incoming event from the **fraud-detected-events**
+          queue.
 * Open the file named **com.solace.acme.bank.accountmanagement.service.FraudService.java** in the same project :
     * Introduce the following new method as below in the file :
         ```Java